Professionally Fit and Built Custom Clubs

 Here the test club has the correct MOI and is the target MOI for that particular golfer which results on average well centered impacts and better results and performance.
 This is the MOI best for this golfer and their irons will be fit and built to this MOI!

-With the use of many different Wishon Your-Fit test heads and the ability to use different shafts (graphite and steel) with different weights, balance points, shaft profiles and the use of lead tape to arrive at the correct MOI target number, we can assure proper club matching for heft and the golfers release will be timed better.
+With the use of many different Swing Science Fitting heads and the ability to use different shafts (graphite and steel) with different weights, balance points, shaft profiles and the use of lead tape to arrive at the correct MOI target number, I can assure proper club matching for heft and the golfers release will be timed better.
 Add to that the player can try different shafts to find the correct one for them.
 Mass-produced sets offer only a few different types of shafts while the custom fitter-clubmaker can offer a huge variety of steel and graphite shafts to choose from.
-After the correct MOI target number has been hit thru the fitting process we build your clubs to that specific correct MOI.
+After the correct MOI target number has been hit thru the fitting process I build your clubs to that specific correct MOI.

 USGA Rules Implications in Appendix II do not allow for shaft orientation.
-FLO’ing (Flat Line Oscillation) is as neutral we can get every club shaft for it’s best performance.
+FLO’ing (Flat Line Oscillation) is as neutral I can get every club shaft for it’s best performance.

 For steel shafts, I highly recommend for most players to have Vibration Dampening Inserts installed which are inserted prior to gripping or can be installed on re-grips into the shaft butt under the grip.
 It does nothing to the MOI or swing weight of the club at 1.5 grams and at $3.00/club is more cost effective than True Temper Sensicore and Ping Kushion.